Sang Yang: Career

-Sang started representing China in the junior tournament, and at the 1998 and 2000 Asian Junior Championships, he helped the boys' team clinched the gold medal.
+Sang started representing China in the junior tournament, and at the 1998 and 2000 Asian Junior Championships, he helped the boys' team clinch the gold medal.
 He won the individual medals captured the boys' doubles gold and boys' singles silver in 1999, and also boys' doubles gold and mixed doubles silver in 2000.
 At the 2000 World Junior Championships, he won three gold medals in the boys' doubles, mixed doubles and team event.

 Sang won the 2003 Indonesia Open in the men's doubles with partner Zheng Bo.
 In 2004 they defeated Denmark's Jens Eriksen and Martin Lundgaard in the Thomas Cup final to clinch the deciding third point for the Chinese team.

 Sang competed for China in badminton at the 2004 Summer Olympics also in men's doubles with Zheng Bo.
 They had a bye in the first round and defeated Chan Chong Ming and Chew Choon Eng of Malaysia in the second.
-In the quarterfinals, Sang and Zheng lost 7-15, 11-15 to Korea's Kim Dong-moon and Ha Tae-kwon who went on to win the gold medal.
+In the quarterfinals, Sang and Zheng lost 7–15, 11–15 to Korea's Kim Dong-moon and Ha Tae-kwon who went on to win the gold medal.